bartosz-dolecki/yak/README.md

 ### Contributing

-We are happy hear you want to contribute to our software.
+We are happy to hear you want to contribute to our software.
 Make sure you have read and signed [Contributor License Agreement](https://github.com/exxeleron/yak/blob/master/CONTRIBUTING.md) beforehand.